Woodland Parent University

 PAST EVENT: Mar.
 10, 2025 - Virtual Parent University

-Join us for this webinar as we talk about "Turning Everyday Activities Into Learning Opportunities," Presented by Javonne Aponte from Scholastic Education Solutions.
+A webinar was held and we talked about "Turning Everyday Activities Into Learning Opportunities," Presented by Javonne Aponte from Scholastic Education Solutions.

 Learning isn't limited to screens books, or a lesson packet - it's all around us!
 Join us as we transform everyday moments into exciting learning adventures.